corno/bass-clarinet/README.md

 `write` - write bytes onto the stream. you don't have to do this all at once. you can keep writing as much as you want.

-`close` - close the stream. once closed, no more data may be written until it is done processing the buffer, which is signaled by the `end` event.
+`end` - ends the stream. once ended, no more data may be written, it signals the  `onend` event.

-`resume` - to gracefully handle errors, assign a listener to the `error` event. then, when the error is taken care of, you can call `resume` to continue parsing. otherwise, the parser will not continue while in an error state.

-## members

-at all times, the parser object will have the following members:

-`line`, `column`, `position` - indications of the position in the json document where the parser currently is looking.

-`closed` - boolean indicating whether or not the parser can be written to. if it's `true`, then wait for the `ready` event to write again.

-`opt` - any options passed into the constructor.

-and a bunch of other stuff that you probably shouldn't touch.

 ## events

-all events emit with a single argument. to listen to an event, assign a function to `on<eventname>`. functions get executed in the this-context of the parser object. the list of supported events are also in the exported `EVENTS` array.

-when using the stream interface, assign handlers using the `EventEmitter` `on` function in the normal fashion.

 `error` - indication that something bad happened. the error will be hanging out on `parser.error`, and must be deleted before parsing can continue. by listening to this event, you can keep an eye on that kind of stuff. note: this happens *much* more in strict mode. argument: instance of `Error`.

-`value` - a json value. argument: value, can be a bool, null, string or number
+`simplevalue` - a simple json value.

-`openobject` - object was opened. argument: none (this is different from `clarinet`)
+`openobject` - object was opened. this is different from `clarinet` as the first key is not treated separately

 `key` - an object key: argument: key, a string with the current key.
-Not called for first key (use `openobject` for that).
+(Also called for the first key, unlike the behaviour of `clarinet`)

 `closeobject` - indication that an object was closed